 I also added a second filter to reject emails with a score so high they could only have come from Nigerian princes claiming to have hacked my computer and taken photos of me while watching niche adult content and demanding payments in Bitcoin to sell me enlargement pills from a Canadian pharmacy.
 I’d expect these two filters to have been part of the default configuration for all customers, though.

 I contacted Mailbox.org support about the issue, and they were entirely unhelpful with regards to resolving this issue.
 I’ve looked through their user forums and noticed other reports of the same problem so I’m no the only customer who’ve experienced this problem.
 As for first impressions for an email service provider goes, this is a pretty devastating issue.

 On a more positive note, Mailbox.org’s spam filters have caught every spam message I’ve received over the last two days except some Norwegian-language ones.
 I’m guessing that Mailbox.org may not have many customers in Norway so they may not have adequate training data yet.
-I’m expecting this issue to sort itself out with in a little while a bit of manual spam-reporting from my side.
+I’m expecting this issue to sort itself out within a little while with a bit of manual spam-reporting from my side.

 I’ve been able to find workarounds for the issues I’ve encountered and found ways to make Mailbox.org do what I want it to do.
-However, it was a bumpy road and took much longer than I had expected.
-Mailbox.org requires quite intimate knowledge of how email software and standards works.
+However, it was a bumpy road and took much longer than I’d expected.
+Mailbox.org requires quite intimate knowledge of how email software and standards work.
 This may be acceptable to some customers, but this probably does needlessly limit their potential customer base.

-Mailbox.org could really need to hire an interaction experience designer to look over their product and help them iron out some of the rough edges.
+Mailbox.org could need to hire an interaction experience designer to look over their product and help them iron out some of the rough edges.
 Involving a microcopy editor and a translation service would also help boost their product quality considerably.
-They’re so close to having an impressive product, but the poor language and ssome of the jarring design details ruins the user experience.
+They’re so close to having an impressive product, but the poor language and some of the jarring design details ruin the user experience.